B-Farahani/portfolio/_posts/2020-08-24-amazon_reviews.markdown

 - Many people mentioned that they have purchased a second pair of Sony headphones, but that was not the case for Panasonic!

 # Recommender System
 There are a few kinds recommender systems that are commonly used by companies: content-based filtering and collaborative filtering (item based and user based).
 Companies use one or a variety of these methods to recommend the best product to the customers and consequently increase sales.
-The appropriate recommender engine and the recommended products are chosen based on a variety of factors such as customers demographics and the nature of the product (e.g. movies vs. electronic products vs. news articles).
-The best method and recommendations also significantly depends on the business needs and direction.
+The appropriate recommender engine and the recommended products are chosen based on a variety of factors such as customers' demographics and the nature of the product (e.g. movies vs. electronic products vs. news articles).
+The best method and recommendations also significantly depend on the business needs and direction.
 For example, other than what the customer would find desirable, a company may want to promote certain products more than other products or recommend products that are on sale.

 For this project, I decided to create a content-based filtering using reviews to help customers find the desired product based on other customers reviews.
 Generally, in content-based filtering the similarity between products is calculated on the basis of the attributes of the products (e.g. text/description, brand, price).
 This method is often used to solve the cold start problem, where there are no user information such as ratings, or users' purchased information.

-In the case of Amazon's headphones, and in this dataset, there are many reviews available, so I created a content-based filtering using reviews to help the customer get a recommendation, based on the reviews that have the closest distance (cosine similarity) with what the user is looking for.
+But in the case of Amazon's headphones, and in this dataset, there are many reviews available, so I created a content-based filtering using reviews to help the customer get a recommendation, based on the reviews that have the closest distance (cosine similarity) with what the user is looking for.
 To showcase this, I have included below an example of a user's search/text input and the top 3 recommended products.

 **Customers' text:** "Comfortable headphone, with great sound quality and good looking design!"